TheRoam/dalle-playground-4noobs/README.md

 <p>This is a fork of the original dalle-playground by saharmor<br>
 https://github.com/saharmor/dalle-playground/
-<br><b>The original repository was updated in Nov 2022 to use Stable Diffusion rather than Dalle-Mini</b><br>This fork will be kept using Dalle-Mini
+<br><b>The original repository was updated in Nov 2022 to use Stable Diffusion rather than Dalle-Mini</b><br>You can use branch dalleMini to use the previous Dalle-Mini version
   <br>Fork reasons:
   <br>-Adding bash launch scripts for Linux
   <br>-Extending installation instructions (expanding on required dependencies)